uclahs-cds/pipeline-call-sSNV/README.md

 Call-sSNV is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

 This pipeline performs somatic SNV calling on a pair of normal/tumor BAMs.
-Call-sSNV has 3 somatic SNV callers (e.g. Mutect2, SomaticSniper, and Strelka2) that runs independently.
+Mutect2, SomaticSniper, and Strelka2 are currently available in this pipeline.

 Copyright (C) 2021 University of California Los Angeles ("Boutros Lab") All rights reserved.